jamesmwu/CS163-Projects-2024Fall/_posts/2024-12-13-team47-medicalImageSegmentation.md

 medical image segmentation, capable of adapting to new challenges with minimal human intervention.

+### Evaluation Metrics

+Medical image segmentation models are typically evaluated using several key metrics that assess different aspects of segmentation accuracy.
+The Dice Similarity Coefficient (DSC) measures the overlap between predicted and ground truth segmentations.
+The Intersection over Union (IoU), or Jaccard Index, provides another measure of overlap that is particularly useful for irregular shapes.

+### Challenges and Limitations

+Despite significant advances, medical image segmentation still faces several key challenges.
+Data scarcity remains a primary constraint, as acquiring large datasets of professionally annotated medical images is both time-consuming and expensive.
+Class imbalance is another significant challenge, particularly in pathology detection where the region of interest may comprise only a small portion of the image.
+Image quality variations, including artifacts, noise, and differences in acquisition protocols across medical facilities, can impact segmentation accuracy.
+Moreover, the interpretability of deep learning models remains a concern in medical applications where understanding the reasoning behind segmentation decisions is crucial for clinical trust and adoption.
+There are also computational challenges, as 3D medical images require significant processing power and memory, potentially limiting real-time applications in resource-constrained settings.

 ## Conclusion

 Deep learning-based medical image segmentation models like **U-Net**,